hrj-star/Read-It-Loud/README.md

 ![](./screenshots/output_gif.gif)

 ## Future Scope

 * [ ] Can import all the pdf files into app and translate them.
-* [ ] Create registration ,session based logins for different users and maintain individial user files.
+* [ ] Create registration ,session based logins for different users and maintain individual user files.
 * [ ] Create an array of all languages using Firebase ML Kit and translate vice-versa.
 * [ ] Implement tts for various languages.